adelhassan6644/case_provider/ios/Pods/FMDB/README.markdown

 4. Use the variations of `executeQuery` and `executeUpdate` with the `sql` and `values` parameters with `try` pattern, as shown below.
 These renditions of `executeQuery` and `executeUpdate` both `throw` errors in true Swift fashion.

 If you do the above, you can then write Swift code that uses `FMDatabase`.
-For softwareCasaProvider, as of Swift 3:
+For example, as of Swift 3:

 ```swift
 let fileURL = try!
 FileManager.default